ane/ane.github.io/_posts/2016-10-26-web-development-has-become-weird.md

 case anymore.
 Sure, you won't see Rails, Django or Play beat the TechEmpower benchmarks, but we've come a long way from five years ago, which is when people started to play around with SPAs.

-Given the speed improvvements, why not go full-stack?
+Given the speed improvements, why not go full-stack?
 Why a front-end and a back-end?

 The answer for this is not simple.
 It is because we're dealing with two incompatible abstractions: